Can You Bring Cameras and Batteries on a Plane? A Complete Guide

 Lithium-ion batteries, commonly used in cameras and other electronic devices, are essential for modern travel but can pose a fire risk if not handled properly.
 To ensure the safe transportation of your lithium batteries when flying, it's crucial to follow these guidelines:

 1. Carry Batteries in Carry-On Luggage: International air travel regulations prohibit lithium batteries in checked luggage due to the risk of fire.
-Always carry your spare lithium-ion batteries in your hand luggage.
+Spare lithium-ion batteries must be carried in your hand luggage.
 This applies to flights in and out of the USA, UK, and most other countries.

 2. Follow Capacity Limits: You can bring an unlimited number of batteries under 100 watt-hours (Wh), as long as they are for personal use.
 For larger batteries between 101-150Wh, you are limited to two per person.
 Be mindful of your airline's weight restrictions to avoid any issues at check-in.